 The strategy here is not to deny (illicitly) the importance to Derrida of his subsequent appeal (three pages later) to arche-writing as that which has no “beyond.”
 The problem (with which I do not engage here) is whether one can appeal to what we cannot describe.
 Arche-writing, along with différance, is a (non) concept as a (non) origin of what we can conceive.
 That move does frame Derrida’s introduction of “Il n’y a pas de hors-texte.”
 But our duty is to read the line closely in its more immediate context.
 And if we are to do more than “redouble” the text then we must leave room to play—that is, work—with his words so as to understand them more exactly in their more immediate context and thus, perhaps, to be able to respond to his gesture towards arche-writing as his sign of a total textualization.
 We do this in order not to summon up différance and arche-writing under the sign of the metaphysical ontology Derrida means to supplant (or supplement).
 It is then up to us to create fragments that patch his parody of classical metaphysics—his (non) references to a différance that is a (non) origin of a writing that, as arche-writing, is prior to all writing—and thus an impossible origin.

 I now quit that field with just one arrow to let loose over my departing shoulder.
 Perhaps we have read once too often the adventure of writing beyond the limits of those very concepts that make writing legible.
-Parmenides has his (impossible) being of pure unity; Kant, the thing-in-itself that must be even as its role decrees that it can sustain no words that describe it; Sartre contrives a néant that, in its nihilation upon undifferentiated being has the non-being that permits being to be differentiated within itself and from other beings.
+Parmenides has his (impossible) being of pure unity; Kant, the thing-in-itself that must be even as its role decrees that it can sustain no words that describe it; Sartre contrives a néant that, in its nihilation upon undifferentiated being, has the non-being that permits being to be differentiated within itself and from other beings.
 Thus Sartre refers us to an original plenitude prior to the nihilation that creates distance between being and being and thus the possibility of description.
 An origin that can sustain no description cannot be described as an origin.
 It is already Derrida’s impossible origin.
 Sartre has already posed an (impossible) origin, in nihilation, of the differentiation that makes description possible.
 This has a structure congruent with Derrida’s own deconstructive parody of the Biblical genesis of an ordered world of law out of chaos prior to all comprehension.

 All the same, Derrida (as one might thus read him) does not revert to metaphysics; the power of his strategy is to invent a language that reveals the already deconstructive internal vector of forces at work in the failed metaphysics of his predecessors.
 But some readers may not share my admiring smile at Derrida’s bravura parody of elemental ontology.
 They may prefer to hear his tone as implicating his textualism in metaphysical ontology after all.
 But all that may be left to one side for a while, en dehors de ce texte-ci.